 How to Make Mango Shrikhand with mango pulp

 You need to replace step 1 in ingredients where you can add mango pulp to this Shrikhand instead of ripe mango or Alphonso Mango.
-It can be prepared in all seasons as preferably post-summer in the winter season and rainy season.
+It can be prepared in all seasons, preferably post-summer in the winter and rainy seasons.

 How to Make Mango Shrikhand with vegan curd

-You can buy ready vegan curd, or you can search for any recipe which is dairy-free curd, something like smooth vegan lemon curd.
-You can also make vegan curd using cashew nut milk, which is a good substitute for dairy curd.
+You can buy ready vegan curd or search for any dairy-free recipe, like smooth vegan lemon curd.
+You can also make vegan curd using cashew nut milk, a good substitute for dairy curd.
 You can also try some soya milk curd.
-It created with vinegar.
+It was created with vinegar.